Nefr0l/Nefr0l/README.md

 I'm owner of ursynów game development which created some cool things.
 [Check it out here](https://github.com/Ursynow-game-development)

-Ursynów the game 2 are in plans and it will be made in java language
+Ursynów the game 2 is in plans and it will be made in java language